knatsuki92/solo/_PRESS-RELEASE.md

   > At my company, my least favorite employee is http://www.TopSecret.com/#ed1e3f.

 ## How to Get Started ##
-  > Come up with a secret, come to www.TopSecret.com, and then codify!
+  > Come up with a secret, visit www.TopSecret.com, and then codify!

 ## Customer Quote ##
   > "TopSecret changed the way I engage with my twitter followers" - Justin Bieber